Skip to content

 Ahead-of-Time (AOT) vs. Just-in-Time (JIT) Compilation

-JIT compilation is the default for both AdaptiveCpp and Intel oneAPI.
-For AdaptiveCpp, you can switch to AOT compilation by passing -DACPP_TARGETS="targets" to CMake, see here for details.
+JIT is the default for both AdaptiveCpp and Intel oneAPI.
+To force AOT under AdaptiveCpp, pass -DACPP_TARGETS="<targets>" to CMake (see the AdaptiveCpp compilation docs).